hugeblank/qs-cc/README.md

 - `skymodem`: custom peripheral to interface with skynet as a wireless modem

 ## Allium
-These programs were specially designed for functionality with [Allium](https://github.com/hugeblank/Allium).
+These programs were specially designed for functionality with [Allium CC](https://github.com/hugeblank/Allium-CC).
 They could be useful elsewhere, hence their existence here.
 - `color`: Parses hex codes prefixed with an ampersand into a JSON string for the command /tellraw
 - `mojson`: Parses Mojang's weird NBT format into a Lua table.